w3f/polkadot-wiki/docs/learn-DOT.md

 ## Mainnet DOTs

 Web3 Foundation will distribute up to 20% of mainnet DOTs prior to network launch in 2019 (see the [Light Paper](https://polkadot.network/Polkadot-lightpaper.pdf) or the [Polkadot Network FAQ](https://polkadot.network/faq/)).
-As Project Founder Gavin Wood said in his year-end recap, there may be a generally available public sale for some portion of that amount at some point this year.
+As Gavin Wood, one of the project's founders, said in his year-end recap, there may be a generally available public sale for some portion of that amount at some point this year.
 Subscribe to the Polkadot newsletter on [polkadot.network](https://polkadot.network/) for further updates.

 _Warning: Mainnet DOT tokens are not transferrable until mainnet launch, expected late 2019.
 Therefore any transfers of Mainnet DOTs are illegitimate and unauthorized.
 DOTs can not be moved from a current allocation address.
 Individuals with an allocation of DOTs who transfer their DOT address to someone else can always keep a copy of their private key, therefore there is extreme risk for individuals participating in transfers of DOTs before mainnet launch._